MauricioRobayo/blog-hashnode/ck6k04als010ndfs1jg6gg5jo.md

 init()
 ```

 There we go.
-Basically, we are providing a simplified interface to the `fetch` web API, and we have successfully implemented the __facade pattern__ to improve our code.
+Basically, we are providing a simplified interface to the `fetch` web API, and we have successfully implemented the [facade pattern](http://jargon.js.org/_glossary/FACADE_PATTERN.md) to improve our code.
 That's all there is to it,  we are mastering OOP design patterns 😄.

+## Currying

 But still, something doesn't seem right with the code.
 The `fetchWeather` and the `fetchIpinfo` functions are very similar.
-It's time for some __currying__.
+It's time for some [currying](https://javascript.info/currying-partials).
 We will remove the first argument of our `fetchData` function and make it return a new function based on that, so we can create as many `fetch*` functions as we need based on the endpoint provided:

 ```js
 const fetchData = endpoint => async querystring => {